Who is Google AI GPT competitor?

 Another noteworthy competitor is Microsoft’s Turing Natural Language Generation (T-NLG) model.
 Developed Microsoft Research, T-NLG is a state-of-the-art language model that excels in generating human-like text.
 With a capacity of 17 billion parameters, T-NLG has demonstrated its capabilities in various NLP tasks, including summarization, translation, and question-answering.

 Facebook AI’s BlenderBot is also a formidable competitor in the AI language model landscape.
-BlenderBot is designed to engage in conversational interactions and has been trained on a vast dataset of dialogue exchanges.
-It has the ability to provide detailed responses and maintain coherent conversations, making it a strong contender in the chatbot domain.
+BlenderBot is designed to engage in multi-turn conversations and has been trained on a vast dataset of dialogue interactions.
+It has shown impressive conversational abilities, making it a strong contender in the race to develop advanced chatbots.

 FAQ: